Brit Award for British Pop Act

 The Brit Award for British Pop Act is an award given by the British Phonographic Industry (BPI), an organisation which represents record companies and artists in the United Kingdom.
 The accolade is presented at the Brit Awards, an annual celebration of British and international music.
 The winners and nominees were initially determined by the Brit Awards voting academy with over one-thousand members comprising record labels, publishers, managers, agents, media, and previous winners and nominees, but starting with the 42nd Brit Awards ceremony, the award is voted by fans.

 Boy band Five are the first winners of the category, while Westlife and Dua Lipa have the most wins, with two.
 The category was exclusively won by bands until 2006, when James Blunt became the first solo artist to receive the award.
 S Club 7 hold the record for most nominations without a win, with three.
-The current holder of the award is JADE, who won in 2025.
+The current holder of the award is Olivia Dean, who won in 2026.